probablyalexzhu/probablyalexzhu.github.io/content/blog/debate-vlog-central-novs/index.md

 Last weekend, The UW Debate Society went to McGill Canadian Central Novice Championship 2023 and had a great time!
 When I woke up at 5 AM for the tournameent, I thought to myself "vlogging this trip would be cool", and so now this video exists.
 I had a great time filming it and tapping into my video production skills, and I hope you enjoy this inside look at how debate tournaments work.

-Please share w/ others, like, and subscribe to UW Debate Society!
+Please share w/ others, like, and subscribe to UW Debating Society!